How Much Does MRI Tech School Cost?

 - “Is there a discount for early/upfront payment?”

-- “Are there employer partnerships that reduce cost?”
+- “Are employer partnerships that reduce cost?”

 - “What’s the average time to completion?”
 (Affects your time cost)